Tulsa Lawyer Explains Oklahoma Assault and Battery Laws

 In Oklahoma, the penalties for assault and battery in Oklahoma depend the type and severity of the assault and battery involved and according to the type of victim involved.

-Assault and battery in Oklahoma can be charged as a misdemeanor or as a felony depending upon the type of injury caused, the kind of victim involved, and whether any sort of weapon, dangerous or otherwise was used.
+Lawyers in Tulsa see assault and battery in Oklahoma charged as a misdemeanor or as a felony depending upon the type of injury caused, the kind of victim involved, and whether any sort of weapon, dangerous or otherwise was used.
 Oklahoma law protects the elderly and frail and family members more by imposing stiffer penalties for assault and battery upon those victims.
 It also protects pregnant women in domestic abuse cases.

 Simple Assault and Battery